 Description

-This is an easy way to cook corned beef in a dutch oven.
+This is an easy way to cook Dutch Oven corned beef and cabbage.
 No need to brine the corned beef; it has plenty of seasonings and flavor.
 Serve with lots of vegetables roasted right along the corned beef and a tangy horseradish mustard sauce and dinner is ready!

 Ingredients